 “I like supporting an all-volunteer organization like Friends of Noah-WI….they’re putting a lot of their own time, energy and money into this to help the animals.”

 Who is Friends of Noah-WI?

-We are made up of numerous volunteers throughout Wisconsin that make what we do possible.
+We are a volunteer-based organization, which is what makes our missions possible.
 There are hundreds of pets that may not have a happy, loving home were it not for the tireless efforts of our volunteers.
 In addition, our Board of Directors is made up of community members who volunteer their time and talents and are committed to the rescue’s mission.
 The Board of Directors meets monthly on the last Monday of the month.

 The current members of the Friends of Noah, WI Board of Directors are: